NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/NeCTAR Fundamentals--DOCID26/Security Groups--DOCID50.md

 Incoming network access to your machines is usually required.
 Security Groups are how to add network access.
-If you can't reach your instance by SSH to login or by browser if it runs a Webserver additional Security Group settings could be needed.
+If you can't reach your instance by SSH to login or by browser if it runs a Webserver, additional Security Group settings could be needed.

 ## Adding Network Access